panthistle/popmesh/version 1/README.md

 ### Download and Install

 To download the add-on:
-- Click on the green 'code' directory above to open it
+- Click on the 'addon' directory above to open it
-- Click on the 'PTDBLNPOPM.zip' file to save to your hard drive
+- Click on the 'PTDBLNPOPM.zip' file and then select 'Download raw' and save the zip to your hard drive

 To install the add-on in Blender:
 - Start Blender